 An area which has always been controversial in Christadelphian circles has been the work of the Holy Spirit in the life of the believer.
 The historical view has been that the only source of knowledge of God is in the Bible and the Holy Spirit is only available in the believer through his intake of the Bible as a “spirit-Word.”

 This book was written by Edgar Wille, a Christadelphian who subsequently left the movement and it is written with Christadelphian sensitivities in mind.
 Examines all the passages in the New Testament on this subject and their importance in relation to the New Covenant.
 Available for download free or posted at a small cost.

 This site advocates for a return to the Pioneer Christadelphian positions.
 It has been included for those who would like to read books by the founders of the Christadelphians.

-First Edition of Elpis IsraelRECOMMENDED!!: the initial book that defined the beliefs of John Thomas following his Confession and Abjuration of his former beliefs, his rebaptism and his first major preaching campaign to Britain.
+Elpis IsraelRECOMMENDED!!: the initial book that defined the beliefs of John Thomas following his Confession and Abjuration of his former beliefs, his rebaptism and his first major preaching campaign to Britain.

 Phanerosis: a complex book written expounding the views of John Thomas on the nature of God manifestation and his rejection of the Trinity.

 Eureka: an exposition of the book of Revelation in three volumes.